 We value families as a child's first teacher and recognise their relationship as our initial gateway to understanding and building a relationship with the child.
 We take the time to invest in relationships with families from the beginning allowing us to develop a rapport with families that can be witnessed by the child and allow the connection between educator and family to create the sense of belonging to the group and safety and security in the preschool environment.
-As an example, the mother of a non-English speaking child who started preschool at the beginning of the year was able to communicate and work with the educator to settle and reassure the child by breaking down the barriers of language difference through both utilising the visuals schedule to allow the child a frame of reference to in an unknown environment.
-This relationship was further supported by having a bilingual SLSO from the school in the room to support the family and child across the day.
+As an example, at the beginning of the year a new family to the service had never left their child in the care of anyone else.
+The preschool teacher worked with the child's family to devise a plan to ease both the child and family into the new environment with as little stress and worry as possible.
+The child started with shorter days and the teacher kept the family updated regularly throughout the day about their child's progress (with pictures and messages on dojo and phone calls).
+As the rapport with the family developed, the child was able to increase their time at preschool, working up to a full day.

 Early conversations with families inform and guide our interactions with children as we get to know their individual preferences and ways of being.
+For example, the next years preschool teacher was invited to the preschool orientation sessions where she had the opportunity to meet and begin building relationships with the next cohort of children.
+The future teacher was able to speak to the parents about their child's interests and gain further information e.g. medical or developmental.
 As time progresses educators build relationships with the children that are responsive and respectful promoting children's sense of security and wellbeing.
 Educators watch and observe how children engage with experiences, the environment and each other as a way of determining each child's contentment at any given time and then respond according to each child's needs and preferences.
 Scaffolds of responses are put in place which are dependent on the needs of the child and may include extra resources, encouragement, and educator participation and timed withdrawal.
-For example, a child stood observing others playing in home corner, knowing that the child found it difficult to play and communicate with other children the educator approached the child and asked if he would like to join in.
-The educator's understanding of the child's needs and social development was able to promote positive interactions between the child and others playing in home corner by modelling appropriate social skills for the situation.
-While engaging with the group of children the educator was able to determine the appropriate time to move away ensuring the child felt comfortable and included in the play with the other children.
+For example, two children who do not normally interact with one another asked the teacher to play with them in the doctor's office corner, the teacher modelled some play scenarios by pretending to be both doctor and patient and then invited one child to be the doctor and the other to be the patient.
+The children repeated the play scenario the teacher modelled and then added their own experiences of being at the doctors.
+The educator's understanding of the child's needs and social development was able to promote positive interactions between the child and others playing in the home corner by modelling appropriate social skills for the situation.

 Educators pay close attention to how the environment is set up and the resources that are provided within the preschool to ensure all children have a sense of belonging.
-Photographs are displaying in a way that they become part of the children's play space.
-At the beginning of the year the children share photographs of their families and they are displayed in preschool to make connections between home and preschool.
+Photographs are displayed in a way that they become part of the children's play space.
+At the beginning of the year the children share photographs of their families and they are displayed in the preschool to make connections between home and preschool.
 As the year progresses and the children develop their sense of belonging to the preschool space photos of the children taken at preschool are included in the space.
 Photos change across time and children enjoyed talking with each other about what's taking place in the photos.
 Children also like to share the photos with their families.